How to become a childminder

 - How much does it cost to become a childminder?

-- How much can you earn as a childminder?
+- How much can a childminder earn?

-If you don’t want to commit to opening a day nursery, in which a team of trained carers look after a large group of children on adapted premises, becoming a childminder can represent a much less onerous option.
+If you don’t want to commit to opening a day nursery, in which a team of trained carers look after a large group of children on adapted premises, becoming a registered childminder can represent a much less onerous option.

-As with any childcare business, you will be most successful if you enjoy the company of children and helping them learn, grow and develop.
+As with starting any childcare business, you will be most successful as a childminder if you enjoy the company of children and will relish helping children to learn, grow and develop.